-Knee taking as a haunted memetic practice: an historic overview as a reactivation of this legacy through reenactment.
+The act of kneeling as a gesture linked to racial justice reform has a long history, which functions as a particular type of lineage and legacy.
+The following section provides a chronology of the gesture within the United States.
+In doing so, it draws upon Performance Studies scholarship to argue that to kneel within the context of racial justice activism serves as a reactivation of this legacy through reenactment.
 The section details four key moments of kneeling between the late 1700s and 2016.
 It argues that these four moments can be understood as instances of kneeling functioning as a meme.
-Within these moments the context and the symbolic meaning of the gesture mutates but remains referential to the history of kneeling as a practice of racial justice activism.
-As performance studies scholar, Rebecca Schneider (2011), observes performance is 'relentlessly citational' (Schneider, 2011: 102).
-Each instance of kneeling described in this paper, to coin Philip Auslander's (2018) term, reactivates the instances of kneeling that came before.
+Within these moments, the context and the symbolic meaning of the gesture mutates but remains referential to the history of kneeling as a practice of racial justice activism.
+As Performance Studies scholar Rebecca Schneider observes, performance is 'relentlessly citational' (Schneider, 2011: 102).
+Each instance of kneeling described in this article, to coin Philip Auslander's (2018) term, reactivates the instances of kneeling that came before.
 It brings the sociopolitical contexts of past instances of kneeling into dialogue with the present moment to be experienced within and alongside the current temporal and spatial context.
-The context and symbolic meaning of kneeling may change with each iteration, but the histories associated are reactivated with each performance, remaining in play and in need of critical consideration.
+The context and symbolic meaning of kneeling may change with each iteration, but the histories associated with it are reactivated with each performance, remaining in play and in need of critical consideration.